 Beliefs were quickly established and faith rooted as new religions sprung up across Melanesia, spawned from the unusual encounters between a stone and wood people and visitors from a technologically advanced society.

 The natives wrapped up all their yearning and hope in a naive belief that only their gods could save them from their toiling lives.
-Worshippers were certain that if the right ceremonies were performed and if their convictions strong enough, those oddly garbed gods would return again one day, bringing forth supplies and salvation.
+Worshippers were certain that if the right ceremonies were performed and if their convictions were strong enough, those oddly garbed gods would return again one day, bringing forth supplies and salvation.

 Widespread outbreaks of hysteria would at times sweep through these cargo cults.
 People would throw away their money, abandon gardens, destroy livestock, indulge in hedonism or sit for days fixated on blank horizons, straining all their senses for that thunderous engine sound once more.